 - Alimony or child support payments

 - Limited personal property including clothing and wedding rings

 We will work with you to make sure you are able to keep as many assets as possible under Iowa state law.

 How Soon Can I Get Protection from Creditors Harassing Me?

 As soon as you file your bankruptcy petition, you will have immediate protection from creditor collection efforts, including wage garnishment.
 We will work with you to collect your financial records, draft and finalize your bankruptcy petition and get it filed as soon as possible to help protect you from creditors.

 What Happens to My Credit Score After a Chapter 7 Bankruptcy?

 By discharging your debts in a Chapter 7 bankruptcy, your credit score will be at least temporarily lowered, but the vast majority of clients find that the life-changing freedom they find through relief from the burden of crushing debt outweighs the temporary effects on their credit score.
-We can also guide you on the path to restoring your credit score to at least a 720 through “7 Steps to 720,” an associated program which we offer at no additional charge.
+We can also guide you on the path to possibly restoring your credit score to at least a 720 through the “7 Steps to 720,” program.

 Contact the Noyes Law Office Today to Get Back on the Road to Freedom

 If you would like to speak with a professional regarding whether a Chapter 7 bankruptcy is right for you, call the Noyes Law Office today at 641-472-3236 or 800-875-7148 to schedule your free consultation.
 Contact our experienced Southeast Iowa chapter 7 bankruptcy attorneys today.